docker-mailserver/docker-mailserver/docs/content/config/account-management/overview.md

     - Applying the Postfix `main.cf` setting: [`recipient_delimiter = +`][postfix-docs::recipient-delimiter]
     - Dovecot has the equivalent setting set as `+` by default: [`recipient_delimiter = +`][dovecot-docs::config::recipient-delimiter]

-### Quotas

-!!! info

-    Enables mail clients with the capability to query a mailbox for disk-space used and capacity limit.

-    - This feature is enabled by default, opt-out via [`ENABLE_QUOTAS=0`][docs::env::enable-quotas]
-    - **Not implemented** for the LDAP provisioner (_PR welcome!
-View the [feature request for implementation advice][gh-issue::dms-feature-request::dovecot-quotas-ldap]_)

-??? tip "How are quotas useful?"

-    Without quota limits for disk storage, a mailbox could fill up the available storage which would cause delivery failures to all mailboxes.

-    Quotas help by preventing that abuse, so that only a mailbox exceeding the assigned quota experiences a delivery failure instead of negatively impacting others (_provided disk space is available_).

-??? abstract "Technical Details"

-    The [Dovecot Quotas feature][gh-pr::dms-feature::dovecot-quotas] is configured by enabling the [Dovecot `imap-quota` plugin][dovecot-docs::plugin::imap-quota] and using the [`count` quota backend][dovecot-docs::config::quota-backend-count].

-    ---

-    **Dovecot workaround for Postfix aliases**

-    When mail is delivered to DMS, Postfix will query Dovecot with the recipient(s) to verify quota has not been exceeded.

-    This allows early rejection of mail arriving to DMS, preventing a spammer from taking advantage of a [backscatter][wikipedia::backscatter] source if the mail was accepted by Postfix, only to later be rejected by Dovecot for storage when the quota limit was already reached.

-    However, Postfix does not resolve aliases until after the incoming mail is accepted.

-    1. Postfix queries Dovecot (_a [`check_policy_service` restriction tied to the Dovecot `quota-status` service][dms::workaround::dovecot-quotas::notes-1]_) with the recipient (_the alias_).
-    2. `dovecot: auth: passwd-file(alias@example.com): unknown user` is logged, Postfix is then informed that the recipient mailbox is not full even if it actually was (_since no such user exists in the Dovecot UserDB_).
-    3. However, when the real mailbox address that the alias would later resolve into does have a quota that exceeded the configured limit, Dovecot will refuse the mail delivery from Postfix which introduces a backscatter source for spammers.

-    As a [workaround to this problem with the `ENABLE_QUOTAS=1` feature][dms::workaround::dovecot-quotas::summary], DMS will add aliases as fake users into Dovecot UserDB (_that are configured with the same data as the real address the alias would resolve to, thus sharing the same mailbox location and quota limit_).
-This allows Postfix to properly be aware of an aliased mailbox having exceeded the allowed quota.

-    **NOTE:** This workaround **only supports** aliases to a single target recipient of a real account address / mailbox.

-    - Additionally, aliases that resolve to another alias or to an external address would both fail the UserDB lookup, unable to determine if enough storage is available.
-    - A proper fix would [implement a Postfix policy service][dms::workaround::dovecot-quotas::notes-2] that could correctly resolve aliases to valid entries in the Dovecot UserDB, querying the `quota-status` service and returning that response to Postfix.

 ## Technical Overview

 !!! info